 Money managers invest your assets in the securities markets - separate accounts or pooled accounts (mutual funds, ETFs).

 This service uses insurance products to manage risk, produce income, and replace assets in your estate.
 A high percentage of advisors are dual licensed so they can provide investment and insurance advice for the following types of products: Life, annuity, long-term care, health, and disability.

 The AICPA says 35% of CPAs provide financial advice and services.
 Consequently, there is a good chance your CPA is also in the financial advice business.
 Financial advice is usually limited to planning and/or investment services.

 Conversely, a small percentage of financial advisors provide tax advice and services.
-When they do, they may be affiliated with CPAs who are tax experts.
+When they do, they may be affiliated with CPAs who are the tax experts.

 A smaller number of advisors provide legal advice and services.
 When they do, they focus on asset related services: Estate plans, wills, trusts, and probate.
-Similar to CPAs, a large number of advisors are affiliated with attorneys who provide these types of specialized services.
+Similar to CPAs, a larger number of advisors are affiliated with attorneys who provide these types of specialized services.